cri-o/cri-o/docs/crio.conf.5.md

 The `crio.stats` table specifies all necessary configuration for reporting container and pod stats.

 **stats_collection_period**=0
   The number of seconds between collecting pod and container stats.
+If set to 0, the stats are collected on-demand instead.**Deprecated:** this option will be removed in future versions in favor of `collection_period`.

+**collection_period**=0
-If set to 0, the stats are collected on-demand instead.
+  The number of seconds between collecting pod/container stats and pod sandbox metrics.
+If set to 0, the metrics/stats are collected on-demand instead.

+**included_pod_metrics**=[]
+  List of included pod metrics.
+Specify the names of the metrics to be included in this list.

 ## CRIO.NRI TABLE
 The `crio.nri` table contains settings for controlling NRI (Node Resource Interface) support in CRI-O.